2025-04-25 00:06:00 +0800 CST By Madison Evans

 Individual Sensitivity

-Individual reactions to creatine can vary based on genetics, past medical conditions, and overall health.
-If you frequently experience headaches or migraines, you may be more susceptible to headaches from creatine.
-Start with a lower dose and monitor your body's response closely.
+Individual reactions to creatine vary based on genetics, health history, and overall health.
+If you frequently suffer from headaches or migraines, you may be more susceptible to creatine-induced headaches.
+Start with a low dose and monitor your body’s response.

 Creatine Quality and Purity

-Not all creatine supplements are created equal.
-Lower-quality products may contain impurities or additives that could trigger headaches in some individuals.
-Opt for high-quality creatine monohydrate from reputable brands that undergo third-party testing.
+Not all creatine supplements are of equal quality.
+Lower-quality products may contain impurities or additives that could trigger headaches.
+Opt for high- quality creatine monohydrate from reputable brands tested by third parties.

 How to Avoid and Deal with Creatine Headaches